Suryaaaa27/Tably/README.md

 # 📱 Tably – Smart Restaurant Order Management App

-Tab.ly is a lightweight and powerful Android-based restaurant management system that streamlines table allocation, order taking, and kitchen coordination in real-time.
+Tably is a lightweight and powerful Android-based restaurant management system that streamlines table allocation, order taking, and kitchen coordination in real-time.
 It is designed with role-based access to support a multi-user environment — ideal for restaurants, cafes, or dine-in chains.

 ---